marginalianoun

 Interesting, but I think this is a category error.
 Feelings are the natural extension of a nervous system and the equivalent in non-nervous animals.

-Anthologies: Gratification, Somatic Architecture, Animal Sentience, On Emotion, Psychologia, On (Un)happiness, On Thinking and Reasoning
+Anthologies: Gratification, Somatic Architecture, On (Un)happiness, On Thinking and Reasoning, Humans Aren't Special, No Action Without Emotion

 View on main site »